Brexit survival guide for start-ups and small businesses

 GDPR and other data issues

-Although it’s caused a lot of aggro for legal departments, and slashed email databases, it’s also left them much healthier.
-Your marketing efforts are actually going to people who want to hear from you, resulting in much better open and click-through rates.
+Although it’s caused a lot of aggravation for legal departments, not to mention slashed email databases, it’s also left companies much healthier.
+Your marketing efforts are now actually going to people who want to hear from your business, resulting in much better open and click-through rates.

-Jonathan Plummer, general manager of Electronic Manufacturing Solutions, points out that “GDPR offers a framework for building trust and being more transparent.
-It doesn’t stop companies working with personal data.
-It just allows them to redefine their relationships with customers, employees and suppliers.
+“GDPR offers a framework for building trust and being more transparent.
+It doesn’t stop companies working with personal data – it just allows them to redefine their relationships with customers, employees, and suppliers.

 Matt Lock, Technical Director at cybersecurity company Varonis, offers the following technical guidance:

 “However, if the EU Commission decides the UK’s data security rules are “adequate”, then data can be transferred freely.
 Not surprisingly, the EU Commission has not yet handed down a decision.
 The EU has already declared, most notably, that Japan, the US, and Switzerland have adequate security and privacy laws.